Holo-Host/mattermost-docker/holo/README.md

 2. Use the [`hcloud` cli](https://github.com/hetznercloud/cli) to set up a [Hetzner Cloud](https://www.hetzner.com/cloud/) server with pre-installed Docker & Compose on Ubuntu: e.g. `hcloud server create --name mm-docker --location hel1 --type ccx23 --image docker-ce`
 3. The result will include an IP address and a root password, so that you can `ssh` into the server.
 You should do so immediately and setup SSH Key Authentication and prohibit the use of a password for Root SSH login.

-### Mattermost Backup and Restore
+### Mattermost Backup and Restore: AWS Migration Edition
-1. Obtain a pg_dump compatible backup of your Mattermost database.
-The following script will work with an existing AWS RDS hosted Mattermost database:
+1. Obtain a `pg_dump` compatible backup of your Mattermost database.
+The following script (adapted from [rds-s3-database-backup](https://github.com/bamf-health/rds-s3-database-backup)) will work with an existing AWS RDS hosted Mattermost database:
 ```
 #!/bin/sh
 # Set default connection parameters for pg_dump